 3. Show Proof of Achieved Results

 The promotional process doesn’t end when the first wave of learners get their certificate.
-You can use the results to continue promoting the course, so the employees who didn’t participate will be encourage to accept the challenge.
+You can use the results to continue promoting the course, so the employees who didn’t participate will be encouraged to accept the challenge.
 The ones who successfully go through your course are the best proof that you’re providing quality and tangible results.
 Ask them to share feedback and feature it on the social media page.
 Emphasize the positive experience and invite others to join the fun!